-The Estate has a wide variety of conservation assets, ranging from ancient woodland, a network of hedges, wildflower meadows and unimproved grassland to ponds, lakes and wetlands.
+The estate has a wide variety of habitats, ranging from ancient woodland, a network of hedges, wildflowers meadows and unimproved grassland to ponds, lakes and wetlands.

 It has won prizes for its conservation work, and is part of the West Cambridge Hundreds Group, which works to connect up habitats across a 10,000 hectare area.
 The management has been built on the principle of supplying the CCKs – Cover (somewhere to shelter), Calories (food) and Kids (a place to breed).
 The woodlands are connected together by wildlife corridors, which often incorporate grass margins at the edge of the crop, with a ditch and a hedge, to allow the birds, mammals, insects and plants to move easily between habitats.
 The margins are planted with either wild grass and flower mixes, or pollen and nectar mixes, and managed to maximise the variety of species.